 They find that an altruistic description of the referral (Subject: “Give your friend a 70% discount!”
 CTA: “your friend will get 70% off, you will also get 70% off”) is by far the most effective of all options.

 The altruistic description increases by 60% the probability of a customer making at least one referral and the total number of referrals by 86% compared to the control option.

 The effect is significantly higher on customers that have made at least 2 purchases, and an additional 73% higher for those that report high NPS scores.

 In general, referral campaigns become less effective the more time passes after the last purchase.

 Combining this with previous research, the best way to maximize growth is to target loyal and/or satisfied customers with the altruistic referral program, while targeting less loyal and satisfied customers with a promotion to repurchase or stop them from churning.

 Word-of-mouth (a referral) is by nature something we do altruistically because we think the other person would enjoy it.
 When we add a selfish financial incentive, the two incentives contrast each other and damage each other.
 As the authors say “it’s akin to mixing oil and water”.

-Instead, describing a referral as something altruistic, reduces the senders’ guild from getting a financial reward.
+Instead, describing a referral as something altruistic reduces the senders’ guilt from getting a financial reward.